AdamHVu/PersonalProjects/README.md

 While it's not code, I still may upload important information for my own sake if needed.

-SQL, Tableau, and Excel in the works
+SQL, Tableau, and Excel in the works.